HarryMerckel/davedude0.github.io/_posts/2017-02-18-KEITH-Running-Out-Of-Time.md

 As ever, help comes from unexpected quarters.
 Harry had an interview at a university today and came out with tips on robot control from a computer science professor!

 p.s.
-If this post works, it will be a first for this 53yr old without help from his 17yr old?
+If this post works, it will be a first for this 53yr old without help from his 17yr old!
 There may be hope for me yet!

 Andy